-The holidays are over but what to do with all that leftover ham?
+Struggling to find creative ways to use leftover ham?
 My favorite way to use leftover ham is in a warm, rich chowder.
 The recipe uses only a few ingredients so each one has a chance to shine.
 This Ham Chowder is rich and creamy, and bursting with delicious ham flavor.
-Yum.

-I like to model my ham chowder after a loaded baked potato.
-That means generous amounts of shredded sharp cheddar cheese, butter, a dollop of sour cream and a sprinkling of sliced green onions or chives.
+I like to model my ham chowder after a Loaded Baked Potato Soup.
+That means generous amounts of shredded sharp cheddar cheese, butter, a dollop of sour cream, and a sprinkling of sliced green onions or chives.
 Each of these individual flavors compliments one another so deliciously!
 When a soup utilizes so few ingredients, each of them has to absolutely taste great on its own.

 For the cheese, I prefer a good, strong New York or Wisconsin Sharp Cheddar.
 I want the flavor of the cheese to really stand out instead of shrinking into the background of the creamy soup base.
 If your palette does not prefer sharp cheddar cheese, try a mild shredded cheddar or even a Colby jack.
 If you’d like to add a hint of spice go for a jalapeno jack (pepper jack) cheese.
 It’s your soup, dress it up how you please!